 In memory of Caiden, we have established a fund to grant money to scientists who are conducting medical research into innovative therapies and cures for childhood brain cancer.
 The CAM FUND has been secured under The Community Foundation for the CSRA’s non-profit umbrella (cfcsra.org).
 It is our desire to raise money through various fundraisers and donations.
 Our dream is to keep Caiden’s memory alive, while continually supporting medical exploration so that all of our children can expect a cancer-free future.

-Please join us in investing in innovational research and hope for a cure in all our children’s lifetimes.
+Please join us in investing in innovational research and hope for a cure in all of our children’s lifetimes.
 The most efficient way to help us grant desperately needed funds to scientists, working to save children from brain cancer, is to donate now.
 100% of your donation will go directly to scientists who are committed to finding treatments for children fighting these childhood brain tumors.
 Please note that your contribution is completely tax-deductible.